kazajhodo/launcher/README.md

 Warns if settings options have changed within your.launcher.settings.

 ### overwrite
-Actually overwrites/creates '.launcher.settings'file from user defined 'your.launcher.settings' file.
+Actually overwrites/creates '.launcher.settings'file from 'your.launcher.settings' file.

 ### options-parameters
 Options and parameters handling definitions.

-### php73-symlinks
+### php-symlinks
-Adds symlinks for osx php version 7.3.
+Adds symlinks for various php versions.

 ### phpchange
 Requests php version you would like to switch to, if not passed as an option.